What Are Computer Glasses — And Do They Help?

 Styling

-Some look and work like regular prescription glasses or reading glasses.
-Others are designed to look cool, fancy or geeky — and may actually look more like sunglasses.
+Some choices look and work like regular prescription glasses or reading glasses.
+Others are designed to look cool, fancy or geeky — and some look more like sunglasses than something designed to be worn at a desk.
+Whether you want something that blends into the crowd or sets you apart from it, there’s something designed with that in mind.

-There’s really no benefit to one style over another.
-It’s simply a matter of personal taste.
+There’s no benefit to one style over another.
+It’s simply a matter of personal preference.
+What matters is taking action to protect your eyes and enhance you ability to sit at a monitor for hours and hours.

 Try Them And You’ll See